Aurora Quezon: Legacy

-The Manila Provincial Road that traverses from Quezon City to Manila was renamed Aurora Boulevard in her honor in 1951.
-In the same year, Elpidio Quirino created the Aurora sub-province comprising Baler and surrounding areas in the adjacent Quezon Province.
-In 1978, Aurora became a separate province.
+In 1951, Elpidio Quirino created the Aurora sub-province, named in her honor, comprising Baler and surrounding areas in the adjacent Quezon Province.
+A road that connects Manila and Quezon City via San Juan (then part of Rizal Province) was renamed Aurora Boulevard in her honor in 1963.
+In 1979, Aurora became a separate province.
 Manuel and Aurora Quezon are the only spouses to have respective provinces in the Philippines named after them.
 The first major building erected on Aurora Boulevard (also called Aurora Avenue), that is, the Aurora Tower at the Araneta Center in Cubao, was named after her.
 Her foremost legacy in the field of education was Mount Carmel College of Baler (formerly called Mount Carmel High School), a Catholic mission school founded in 1948 by American Carmelite missionaries who came to this town upon her invitation.
 The Concerned Women of the Philippines named the Aurora Aragon Quezon Peace Awards after her in 1988.
 The award was called the Human Rights Award in 1981, and winners included the Free Legal Assistance Group, the Agrava Commission, Jose W. Diokno, Claudio O. Teehankee, the MABINI law firm, and Cecilia Muñoz-Palma, but it was changed to focus on peace in 1988.
-Aurora A. Quezon Elementary School in Quezon City is also named for her, as well as the municipality of Aurora in Zamboanga del Sur.
+Aurora A. Quezon Elementary School in Malate, Manila and in Quezon City are also named for her, as well as the municipality of Aurora in Zamboanga del Sur.
 According to folktales, Doña Aurora Quezon wished to have a flower entitled to her, thus the 'Doña Aurora' (Mussaenda philippica) flower.